-Collaborate in area label teams - Receive notifications on issues and pull requests within your fields of expertise on the Zulip server repository by joining the Zulip server area label teams.
+Collaborate in area label teams — Receive notifications on issues and pull requests within your fields of expertise on the Zulip server repository by joining the Zulip server area label teams (Note: this link only works for members of the Zulip organization; we'll happily add you if you're interested).
 These teams correspond to the repository's area labels, although some teams are associated with multiple labels; for example, the area: message-editing and area: message view labels are both related to the Server message view team.
 Feel free to join as many area label teams as as you'd like!

 After your request to join an area label team is approved, you'll receive notifications for any issues labeled with the team's corresponding area label as well as any pull requests that reference issues labeled with your team's area label.

 Track inactive claimed issues — If a claimed issue has not been updated for a week, @zulipbot will post a comment on the inactive issue to ask the assignee(s) if they are still working on the issue.

 If you see this comment on an issue you claimed, you should post a comment on the issue to notify @zulipbot that you're still working on it.

 If @zulipbot does not receive a response from the assignee within 3 days of an inactive issue prompt, @zulipbot will automatically remove the issue's current assignee(s) and the "in progress" label to allow others to work on an inactive issue.

 Receive Travis build status notifications — If you would like to receive a notification whenever the build status of your pull request is updated, label your pull request with the "travis updates" label using the command

 @zulipbot label "travis updates", and @zulipbot will let you know the build status (e.g. passed, failed, errored) of your pull request once all tests finish.